rafalcode/c_utilities/README.md

 utilites, but realised they were becomeign more general than that)

 # Programs
-* readmat: reads a text which consists of a raw matrix of arbitrary size. floats assumed all round.
+* matread: reads a text which consists of a raw matrix of arbitrary size. floats assumed all round.